SpongePowered/SpongeDocs/source/server/spongineer/commands.rst

 In cases of command conflict, Sponge provides a primary alias mechanism to specify which command is to be used.
 For example, Minecraft provides the `reload <https://minecraft.gamepedia.com/Commands#Summary_of_commands>`__ command and Sponge provides the `reload <https://docs.spongepowered.org/stable/en/server/spongineer/commands.html>`__ command.
 To specify which command to use, prefix it with minecraft or sponge and a ``:``.
-So, to specify the Sponge reload command above, type in ``/sponge:reload``.
+So, to use Sponge's reload command above, type in ``/sponge:reload``.
 This approach can also be used to handle conflicts between mods and/or plugins.
 Do the same thing, just use the mod-id or the plugin-id and a ``:``.
-An example is ``/nucleus:tp``.
+An example is ``/examplemodid:tp``.

 Furthermore, the primary alias mechanism can be used to overcome incompatibilties.
 Let's say a plugin registers a command, but the command is incompatible with your mod.
 If you can configure your mod to use a Minecraft native command or another plugin's command, you can restore the expected behavior or prevent unexpected behaviors.

 .. note::